SYNOPSIS

 In the default mode, which generates a git-style fast-export stream to standard output:

-• The prefix given using the -s option or, if the option is omitted, the longest common prefix of the paths is discarded from each path.
+• The longest common prefix of the input paths is discarded from each path.

 • Files in CVS Attic and RCS directories are treated as though the "Attic/" or "RCS/" portion of the path were absent.
 This usually restores the history of files that were deleted.

 • Permissions on all fileops related to a particular file will be controlled by the permissions on the corresponding master.
 If the executable bit on the master is on, all its fileops will have 100755 permissions; otherwise 100644.
-This tracks what GNU RCS does; the "permissions" field in CVS-NT masters is not interpreted.
+GNU RCS and CVS preserve the executable bit but does not guarantee full mode bits (it relies on filesystem defaults/umask).
+The "permissions" field in CVS-NT masters is not interpreted.

 • A set of file operations is coalesced into a changeset if either (a) they all share the same commitid, or (b) all have no commitid but identical change comments, authors, and modification dates within the window defined by the time-fuzz parameter.
 Unlike some other exporters, no attempt is made to derive changesets from shared tags.